otmanTR/otmanTR/README.md

-- 🌱 I’m currently learning JavaScript / React / Ruby on Rails at [Microverse](https://github.com/microverseinc).
+- :man_technologist: I’m currently learning JavaScript / React / Ruby on Rails at [Microverse](https://github.com/microverseinc).
 - 👯 I’m looking to collaborate on open source projects
 - 💬 Ask me about new technologies
 - 📫 How to reach me: burak.otman.90@gmail.com